Spring break in Montréal: Getting out and about as a family

 Near Beaver Lake on Mount Royal, lace up your skates and try a few tricks on the refrigerated ice rink.
 With on-site rentals of ice skates, cross-country skis, snowshoes and snow tubes you can fully enjoy winter on the city’s beloved mountain.

-On your way back down, make a detour to the Musée des Hospitalières de l'Hôtel-Dieu de Montréal, which organizes some great activities during spring break.
-Interactive or guided tours, paper and clay sculpture workshops: find out all about the program here.
+On your way back down, make a detour to the Musée des Hospitalières de l'Hôtel-Dieu de Montréal, which organizes some great activities during spring break, including interactive or guided tours and paper and clay sculpture workshops.

 Hundreds of city skating rinks dot the Montréal landscape, including in several large parks, such as Parc Jarry and Parc La Fontaine, where you’ll also find sledding hills.
 For hot chocolate, check out Montréal’s indie coffee shops or go into État de choc (shock or not, you’ll probably come out with a box of chocolates to enjoy later).
 And don’t head home with an empty tummy: enjoy an Italian dish at Fiorellino (Laurier).